 “The Radley Place fascinated Dill.
 In spite of our warnings and explanations it drew him as the moon draws water, but drew him no nearer than the light-pole on the corner, a safe distance from the Radley gate.”

-~Harper Lee, To Kill a Mockingbird, (Character: Scout Finch as the narrator about Boo Radley), Theme: House of Mystery, Chapter 1, Page 9
+(Speaker: Scout Finch as the narrator about Dill’s fascination with Boo Radley, Chapter 1, Page 9)

-~Harper Lee, To Kill a Mockingbird, (Character: Scout Finch as the narrator about Boo Radley), Theme: House of Mystery, Chapter 1, Page 9
+(Speaker: Scout Finch as the narrator about Boo Radley, Chapter 5, Page 54)

 “What’d you see?”
 ‘Nothing.
 Curtains.
 There’s a little teeny light way off somewhere, though.’”